 Super Mario 64

-Younger gamers won’t get the fuss as they massacre stuff on the latest CoD or GTA.
-More sophisticated sorts (BURN!!!!!
-LOL!!!!!) will be delighted to catch up with the game after an 18 year gap.
+Younger gamers may not get the fuss here.
+The industry has changed a great deal since 1996 – there’s a greater emphasis on juvenile violence and more of a focus on movie like experiences.
+But for its era, Super Mario 64 was revolutionary.
 It was upgraded for Nintendo’s handheld 3DS a while ago with new features and graphics, but we don’t own one of those.
 Consequently, yesterday was our first time playing the game in at least a decade.

-Brilliantly you can now play it on the GamePad (which is much like a mini-Game Boy, but with HD graphics) with headphones on for an immersive experience.
-Whilst the graphics (remarkable for the time) have dated, the music (composed by Koji Kondo) remains crisp clear and wonderful.
+Brilliantly, you can now play it on the GamePad (which is much like a mini-Game Boy, but with HD graphics) with headphones on for an immersive experience.
+Whilst the graphics (remarkable for the time) have dated, the music (composed by Koji Kondo) remains crisp, clear, and wonderful.
 You could buy the soundtrack and play it at dinner parties whilst you stuff caviar into your stupid face.
-Behold:

-The plot’s a hilarious work of genius.
-Princess Peach has baked a cake for Mario.
-She invites him to the castle to consume aforementioned cake.
-Upon arrival, however, it turns out arch-nemesis Bowser has kidnapped her.
-Thusly Mario heads off into the Princesses’ castle to recover 120 stars and save her.
+The plot is a hilarious work of simplicity: Princess Peach has baked a cake for Mario.
+She invites him to the castle to consume the aforementioned cake.
+Upon arrival, it turns out arch-nemesis Bowser has kidnapped her.
+Thusly, Mario heads off into the Princesses’ castle to recover 120 stars and save the princess.

 With the tedious formality of the plot done away with, the exploration begins.
 This marked a big jump up from Mario’s SNES and NES titles, and the little plumber dude had a whole range of new moves.
 This was matched with highly interactive new worlds, such as a giant clock, a giant pyramid, and a haunted castle.
 Added in further was the ability to fly!